abitdodgy/cfw-usermanager/README.md

 **ColdFusion Users**

-After adding BCrypt.class to ColdFusion Admin, edit `User.cfc` to remove the third argument from any calls to `CreateObject()`.
-For example:
+Add BCrypt.class to ColdFusion Admin.
+In previous versions you needed to edit `User.cfc` to remove the third argument from any calls to `CreateObject()` as it was Railo specific.
+Since version 2.2.3 this is no longer necessary; the app will detect your server automatically and create the object correctly.

-    CreateObject('java','bCrypt')

-The third argument, which is the path to the class file, is Railo specific, and causes an error in ColdFusion if left unchanged.
-There should be two locations to edit as of version 2.2.0.

-Note that version 2.2.0 uses a new schema.
-The old schema is no longer compatible with this version.

 **Requires ColdFusion 9 or Railo 3+.**